jdowens/finagle/README.md

 * When the client is built, no connections are established eagerly.
 * When you send the first request, it will establish a connection and give it to that request.
-* When that request is complete, the request will release the connection to the _watermark_ pool. {{hostConnectionCoresize}} sets the size of this pool; the watermark pool maintains this number of connections (per host).
+* When that request is complete, the request will release the connection to the _watermark_ pool. `hostConnectionCoresize` sets the size of this pool; the watermark pool maintains this number of connections (per host).
-* If there are more than {{hostConnectionCoresize}} outstanding requests, new connections will be established on demand up to {{hostConnectionLimit}}.
-Once those requests complete, they will be released to the _cachingPool_, which will keep them around for {{hostConnectionIdleTime}}. if a new connection is requested within {{hostConnectionIdleTime}}, it will reuse that connection.
+* If there are more than `hostConnectionCoresize` outstanding requests, new connections will be established on demand up to `hostConnectionLimit`.
+Once those requests complete, they will be released to the _cachingPool_, which will keep them around for `hostConnectionIdleTime`. if a new connection is requested within `hostConnectionIdleTime`, it will reuse that connection.
 * Any connection-level errors (write exceptions or timeouts) will make the connection unavailable and will be discarded immediately.

-{{maxConcurrentRequests}} is the maximum number of requests you are telling Finagle that your server implementation can handle concurrently at any time.
+`maxConcurrentRequests` is the maximum number of requests you are telling Finagle that your server implementation can handle concurrently at any time.
 If exceeded, Finagle will insert new requests in an unbounded queue waiting for their turn.
 Note that setting maxConcurrentRequests will not result in explicitly rejecting requests, due to the unbounded queue.
 However, it effectively can, due to timeouts upstream and consequent cancellations.

-Setting {{hostConnectionLimit}} specifies the maximum number of connections that are allowed per host; Finagle guarantees it will never have more active connections than this limit. {{hostConnectionCoresize}} sets a minimum number of connections; unless they time out from idleness, the pool never has fewer connections than this limit.
+Setting `hostConnectionLimit` specifies the maximum number of connections that are allowed per host; Finagle guarantees it will never have more active connections than this limit. `hostConnectionCoresize` sets a minimum number of connections; unless they time out from idleness, the pool never has fewer connections than this limit.

 If you set these two parameters to be the same, the consequence is that Finagle won't establish more than that number of connections per host, and it won't relinquish healthy connections.
 However, this doesn't mean that you will always see the same number of connections.
 To _get_ these connections, you need requests.
 Finagle does not proactively establish connections (when the client is built, no connections are established eagerly).
 When a new request is dispatched, the following happens: